Bachelor of Science in Nursing – Generic Entry (BSN) (California)

 Program Learning Outcomes

-- Develop caring, therapeutic nursing relationships with individuals, families and groups.
+- Develop caring, therapeutic nursing relationships with individuals, families, communities and populations.

 - Participate in the continuous improvement of nursing care quality and safety.

-- Effectively communicate and collaborate with patients and the interdisciplinary team.
+- Effectively communicate and collaborate with individuals, families, communities, populations and interdisciplinary teams.

 - Demonstrate professional identity by incorporating established standards of practice within the legal and ethical framework of nursing.